Hurricane Elida churns in the Pacific while Atlantic forecasters watch what could become Josephine

 The earliest 'J' storm could form later this week

-A tropical wave in the Atlantic is expected to develop into Tropical Storm Josephine over the next couple of days.
+Tropical Depression 11 formed in the Atlantic Tuesday afternoon and is expected to develop into Tropical Storm Josephine over the next couple of days.

-The system has a 90% chance of becoming a tropical depression or tropical storm in the next 48 hours, according to the National Hurricane Center.
+The system is expected to strengthen slightly and become Tropical Storm Josephine in the next 24 to 48 hours.
 If it does become a tropical storm, it would be the earliest storm to on record to begin with a "J." The previous record was August 22, 2005.

 This would continue the record-setting pace of this hurricane season, which has smashed previous records set during the infamous 2005 season.
 That season saw 28 named storms, 15 of which were hurricanes.

-The tropical wave was 900 miles west-southwest of the Cabo Verde Islands and moving to the northwest on Tuesday.
+Tropical Depression 11 is about 1,450 miles east of the Lesser Antilles and is moving west at 16 mph.
 Computer models are suggesting it will move to the north of the Leeward Islands and Puerto Rico this weekend, as a tropical storm.

-Whether it will affect the mainland United States remains uncertain, but the National Hurricane Center is monitoring it closely.
+Whether it will affect the mainland United States remains uncertain, but the system is expected to encounter less favorable conditions as it moves near or north of the Leeward Islands.
+This should keep the storm weak and could even cause it to dissipate over the weekend.

 The 2020 Atlantic hurricane season runs from June 1 to November 30.
 The areas covered include the Atlantic Ocean, Gulf of Mexico and the Caribbean Sea.